Would you do an article about your thoughts on recent report about Reading Recovery?

 Effect size comparisons with other instructional efforts suggested that RR was comparable, though it was clearly more costly.
 RR did about the same as many of the other interventions, but this came at some cost.
 The RR kids needed more instruction to accomplish these outcomes, more individual instruction, and more instruction from the carefully selected “best teachers.”

 We examined the available longitudinal evidence and found that the discontinued students did not tend to keep up with their classmates in second grade and that the relative significance of their initial gains diminished yearly.
-A big part of the marketing of RR had been to emphasize its long-range value – RR students were going to be self-sustaining reading improvement machines!
+A big part of the promotion of RR had been to emphasize its long-range value – the claim was that RR students were going to be self-sustaining reading improvement machines!
 They wouldn’t need expensive special education or other kinds of extra instructional supports in coming years.
 The longitudinal data made us skeptical about RR’s lasting power without continued extra help for these students.

 Think of it this way: there are two reasons why young children may struggle with reading – causes inside the head and causes outside the head.
 The inside the head barriers include low IQ, serious sensory deficits, cognitive processing problems, learning disabilities, etc. While the second set encompasses poverty, racism, absenteeism, neglect, poor instruction, etc.

 RR successfully increases what children know about reading.
 But that doesn’t alter their brains, nor does it enrich environments permanently.
 Catching up with the other kids is nice even if temporary, but there was nothing in the instruction that would be a long-term game changer for most kids.
 It shouldn’t be surprising that they begin to fall behind again as soon as the RR support is withdrawn.